 J23 K-State Printing Services.
 The services of the university printing facility, located at off-campus location with an office in the Union, include printing and paper cover binding.

 J24 Individuals may not purchase these services, because payment must be made by the university unit requesting the service.
 In addition, K-State Printing Services is responsible for the central handling of second-and third-class bulk mailings.

 J25 Printing and binding.
 State law requires that printing and binding paid from university funds shall be done in state-owned plants except for binding services listed in state purchasing contracts.
-Therefore, unless specific exceptions are approved in advance, all university work must be done by the K-State Printing Services in Kedzie Hall or at the state printing plant in Topeka.
+Therefore, unless specific exceptions are approved in advance, all university work must be done by the K-State Printing Services or at the state printing plant in Topeka.
 Departments may not have printing or binding done by commercial concerns (except vendors listed in state contracts), unless permission is obtained from the state printer.

 J26 Departments wishing binding of publications, journals, or other items should request the university librarian to arrange for this service from the state printer or state contract vendors.
 Unless other arrangements are made in advance, private papers bound at the expense of the university become the property of the university.